Therapists

 About Lauren:

-Lauren earned her Master of Divinity in Clinical Counselling from Tyndale University and her undergraduate degree in Psychology from Wilfrid Laurier University.
-She’s a Registered Psychotherapist (Qualifying) with CRPO and has continued her training through workshops on suicide intervention, CBT, and DBT.
+Lauren holds a Master of Divinity in Clinical Counselling from Tyndale University and a degree in Psychology from Wilfrid Laurier University.
+She is a Registered Psychotherapist (Qualifying) with the CRPO and has additional training in suicide intervention, CBT, and DBT.

 Please contact us today or complete our “Request Your First Counselling Session” form to schedule your first counselling session.